-Located at a distance of 48 kms from the city of Udaipur, Jaisamand Lake is also known as Dhebar.
+Located at a distance of 48 kms from the city of Udaipur, Jaisamand Lake is also known as Dhebar lake and it is renowned for being the second largest artificial lake in Asia.
 In 1685, Maharana Jai Singh built this lake while making a dam on the Gomti River.

 In total, this lake comprises seven islands and one of the islands is still inhabited by the tribe of Bhil Minas.

 Jaisamand Lake is close to the sanctuary of he same name that serves habitat to various types of birds, panthers, leopards, deer, wild boars and crocodiles